-ZIFA have leapt to the defence of Under-23 national football team coach Kalisto Pasuwa after he chose club over country when he failed to travel with the national side to Swaziland on Monday for an international friendly against the hosts.
+ZIFA have leapt to the defence of Under-23 soccer team coach Kalisto Pasuwa after he chose club over country when he failed to travel with the national side to Swaziland on Monday for an international friendly against the hosts.
+Tawanda Tafirenyika Sports Correspondent

-That decision by Pasuwa, who also coaches domestic champions Dynamos, had been seen as tantamount to snubbing national duty.
+That gesture by the Dynamos gatter had been seen as tantamount to snubbing national duty.

 It was the second time Pasuwa missed a national assignment after he also did not make the trip to Botswana for another international friendly last month as he was in Egypt attending the Fifa technical conference to review the 2014 World Cup in Brazil.